ccmcybResearch/Knowledge-Hub/README.md

 ## Overview

-KnowledgeHub serves as a dynamic platform where team members can contribute, access, and refine information across a wide range of domains.
+Knowledge Hub serves as a dynamic platform where team members can contribute, access, and refine information across a wide range of domains.
 This repository promotes continuous learning, fosters collaboration, and ensures that valuable insights and expertise are preserved and accessible to the entire team.

 ---

 ## Contributing

-We encourage all team members to actively contribute to KnowledgeHub to continuously enrich our shared knowledge base.
+We encourage all team members to actively contribute to Knowledge Hub to continuously enrich our shared knowledge base.

 ### New Additions